adaptivegears/terraform-kubernetes-standard/examples/reconcile-client-side/README.md

    Place your Kubernetes manifest files (e.g., `deployment.yaml`, `service.yaml`) in the specified `k8s` directory.
 The module will manage these resources based on your configuration.

+5. **Apply the Configuration**

+   Initialize and apply the Terraform configuration:

+    ```bash
+    terraform init
+    terraform apply
+    ```

+This will set up the Kubernetes resources as defined in your manifests and manage the Terraform state within the specified Kubernetes backend.

 ## Prerequisites

 - **Terraform**: Ensure you have Terraform installed on your machine.